Mason-Lab-Code/.github/profile/README.md

 ```
 git init
 ```
+The .gitignore file is important to specify the files and directories that you don't want git to track.
+This will include large files that we do not want to backup to GitHub.
+The gitignore template (path/) lists lots of common extensions for large files (/fq.gz / .fastq.gz / .bam etc.)
+Copy the contents of the gitignore template to the .gitignore file in your git-initiated directory.
+Add any other expressions to match files and directories specific to your project that you don't want git to track.

 Complete your workflow - write and run code, create new files and directories, move files around etc.
 Add contents of the directory to be tracked by git.
 ```